 The Fogarty Literary Award is a biennial award for an unpublished manuscript by a Western Australian author aged between 18 and 35.
-Entries open on Monday 15 March 2021 and close at midnight WST on Sunday 18 April 2021.
-Sign up to the Fremantle Press enewsletter to get a reminder closer to the time.
-More information on the 2021 award including the terms and conditions is available here.
+Entries closed at midnight WST on Sunday 18 April 2021.
+Sign up to the Fremantle Press enewsletter to get a reminder closer to the time for the next round.
+More information on the 2023 award including the terms and conditions is available here.

 What is narrative non-fiction?